DSI++: Updating Transformer Memory with New Documents: Introduction

 To reduce forgetting during memorization, we propose explicitly optimizing for flatter loss basins using Sharpness-Aware Minimization (SAM; \citet{foret2020sharpness}).
-Recent works have shown that geometrical properties of the minima play a vital role in forgetting, especially models in flatter loss basins tend to undergo less forgetting while lifelong learning from task sequences \citep{mirzadeh2020understanding, mehta2021empirical}.
+Recent works have shown that geometrical properties of the minima play a vital role in forgetting, especially models in flatter loss basins tend to undergo less forgetting while lifelong learning from task sequences \citep{mehta2021empirical}.
 Next, we introduce a generative memory to sample pseudo-queries for already indexed documents and use them to alleviate forgetting of the retrieval task during incremental indexing of the new documents.
-Also, the generative memory enables continual semi-supervised learning of the retrieval task by generating pseudo-queries for an incoming batch of the new documents.
+Also, the generative memory enables \textit{continual semi-supervised learning} of the retrieval task by generating pseudo-queries for an incoming batch of new documents.
 Our main contributions can be summarized as follows: \begin{itemize} \item We introduce DSI++, a continual learning challenge for the recently proposed Differentiable Search Indices (DSI) paradigm.
 To enable DSI++ evaluations, we create two benchmarks based on existing Natural Questions and MS MARCO datasets.
-To understand the severity of the forgetting phenomenon across multiple scenarios, we analyze a suite of pre-trained models (T5-Base, T5-Large, T5-XL) and different document identifier representations (unstructured atomic, naively structured, and semantically structured). \item We hypothesize and verify that the DSI model experiences forgetting events throughout memorization.
-To alleviate these, we propose modifying training dynamics to promote flatter minima using SAM and show that the model stably memorizes $+12\%$ documents. \item We propose generative memory-based experience rehearsal approach to alleviate explicit forgetting during continual indexing and improve the average Hits@1 by $+25.0\%$ and Hits@10 by $+21.1\%$ over competitive baselines for MS MARCO and NQ, respectively. \end{itemize}
+To understand the severity of the forgetting phenomenon across multiple scenarios, we analyze a suite of pre-trained models (T5-Base, T5-Large, T5-XL) and different document identifier representations (unstructured atomic, naively structured, and semantically structured).

+\item We hypothesize and verify that the DSI model experiences forgetting events throughout memorization.
+To alleviate these, we propose modifying training dynamics to promote flatter minima using SAM and show that the model stably memorizes $+12\%$ documents.

+\item We propose a generative memory-based experience rehearsal approach to alleviate explicit forgetting during continual indexing and improve the average Hits@1 by $+25.0\%$ and Hits@10 by $+21.1\%$ over competitive baselines for MS MARCO and NQ, respectively. \end{itemize}